nathangartlan2/tripbuddy-demo/go-scraper/SLIDES.md

 ---

-## Observer pattern in code Example
+## Observer Pattern in Code Example

 **Publisher with buffered queue:**